 Dust Mite Allergy

 This is one of the most common allergies in the US, with approximately 20 million people being affected by it all year round.
 Those who suffer from dust mite allergy already know the symptoms which range from sneezing to watery eyes and itching, but it’s handy to know that there’s much more control over this than one may think.
 When it comes to sleeping in bed, the place you spend 1/3 of your life, did you know that an innerspring mattress is notorious for harboring the most dust and bacteria?
-Over the years, dust mites and their feces can gradually seep through the fabric and into the hollow workings of the interior, whichever the type you own, which eventually then becomes a huge chamber of dust mite feces and dead skin cells.
+Over the years, dust mites and their feces can gradually seep through the fabric and into the hollow workings of the interior, whichever mattress types you may own, which eventually then becomes a huge chamber of dust mite feces and dead skin cells.
 Every time the springs are triggered (or the bed is used), this great big dust chamber becomes live and dust will no doubt find its way back into open air, into your lungs and onto skin, thus triggering allergic reactions.
 Therefore, the best mattress for allergies and asthma would be a memory foam or latex (if you don’t have a latex allergy too) because they are not hollow and are less permeable.

 Memory Foam Allergy